 Non-Executive Director: Alan Bryce

-Alan is a non-Executive Director of Scottish Water, Chair of the wind-farm developer Viking Energy Shetland, and an adviser in the utilities industry.
-He is a former non-Executive Director of Infinis Energy plc and at Iberdrola USA.
+Alan Bryce was appointed to the Board as a non-Executive Director in December 2015 and is currently a non-Executive Director at NIE Networks Ltd, and an adviser in the utilities industry.
+He is the former Chair of the wind-farm developer Viking Energy, and is a former non-Executive Director of Scottish Water, Infinis Energy plc and Iberdrola USA.
 Prior to 2010, he held a number of senior positions at Scottish Power, including Managing Director of Energy Networks, and Managing Director of Generation.
 He is a Chartered Engineer and Fellow of the Institution of Engineering and Technology.

 Non-Executive Director: Wendy Dorman